 My personal experiences as a first-generation college student—first at a small rural agricultural and technical institution and then at a large urban university—are complemented by my extensive academic commitment to teaching in and advocating for learning communities as a means of educational excellence and reform.
 I served on the leadership board of the National Learning Communities Project, was a long-time resource faculty for teams attending the Summer Institute on Learning Communities at The Evergreen State College and was on the founding editorial board for the Journal of Learning Communities Research.

-Hiking, bird-watching, knitting, my critters~Dexter (the Basset Hound), Darby (the little yelper) and Mia (a really fat cat)~and Dr. Who all capture my interest, as does riding two-up on a Ducati Multistrada.
+Hiking, bird-watching, knitting, my critters—Dexter (the Basset Hound), Darby (the little yelper) and Mia (a really fat cat)—and Doctor Who (David Tennant is my Time Lord) all capture my interest, as does riding two-up on a Ducati Multistrada.

 Ph.D.
 History from The University of Memphis